KrishnanSG/KrishnanSG/README.md

 ## 👋 Hola, I'm Krishnan S G

 I'm a passionate student who loves and fascinated about anything and everything under Computer Science.
 I love Python and Java.
-I enjoy working and exploring in the field of Data Science, Time Series Analysis, Machine Learning, Deep Learning and Cloud Computing.
+I enjoy working and exploring in the field of Data Science, Time Series Analysis, Machine Learning, Blockchain and Cloud Computing.

 Currently working as Software Developer at [Cloudwiry](https://cloudwiry.com).